peterpilgrim/peterp-acme-server/README.md

 ======================

-This is my answer to the Scala developer test for ACME Peabody
+This is my answer to the Scala developer test for *ACME Peabody Invention*

-This code was written against Scala 2.11 and uses Codehale's DropWizard as a MicroService server
+This code was written against Scala 2.11 and uses Codehale's [Dropwizard Application Framework](http://dropwizard.io/) as a Microservices application server

 You will need a SBT 0.13 or better